PeopleNew to the Parish

 Impressed by the financial support she has been able to avail of to get Greywood off the ground, Bonenfant says: “I just don’t think I could have done anything to the scale of what we’re doing if I stayed in Connecticut or New York.”

-Having an MFA in choreography from University of Michigan and a BA in dance from Marymount Manhattan College, she founded her own New York-based dance and theatre company where she spent over 10 years presenting work for stage and screen.
-Now, she channels her creative energy into Cork’s arts scene, serving on the planning committee of the Midleton Arts Festival and volunteering with First Cut!
+Having an MFA in choreography from University of Michigan and a BA in dance from Marymount Manhattan College, she founded her own New York-based dance and theatre company where she spent over 10 years presenting work for stage and screen. *Now, she channels her creative energy into Cork’s arts scene, having served as project director and now assistant director for First Cut!
 Youth Film Festival alongside running the arts residency.

 The funding opportunities afforded by Creative Ireland, the Arts Council and Cork County Council have been encouraging for Bonenfant, who says that while “you’re still always working on a tight budget and it’s not easy”, prospects are greater here “compared to New York, where any funding is so competitive that you often don’t even put yourself forward because you feel the chances are so slim”.